 Increase developer confidence with a great Django test suite

-If you regard writing tests as a lame checkbox task, nothing could be farther from the truth.
 Done correctly, tests are one of your application’s most valuable assets.

-The Django framework in particular offers your team the opportunity to create an efficient testing practice, based on the Python standard library
+The Django framework in particular offers your team the opportunity to create an efficient testing practice.
+Based on the Python standard library

-unittest.
-Proper tests in Django are fast to write, faster to run, and can offer you a seamless continuous integration solution for taking the pulse of your developing application.
+unittest, proper tests in Django are fast to write, faster to run, and can offer you a seamless continuous integration solution for taking the pulse of your developing application.

 With comprehensive tests, developers have higher confidence when pushing changes.
 I’ve seen firsthand in my own teams that good tests can boost development velocity as a direct result of a better developer experience.